In case you were wondering what a shadchan is.

 Tyler Burke is a senior in the College studying visual communication, and he’s on a mission to tell us the story of Jewish matchmakers.
-As part of an independent study class at Annenberg, he’s filming a short–length documentary about a modern day shadchan, a marriage intermediary that traces its history back to the Middle Ages.
+As part of an independent study class at Annenberg, he’s filming a short–length documentary about modern day shadchans, Jewish marriage intermediaries with historical roots in the Middle Ages.

 “As a profession, it sort of emerged after the Crusades when a lot of Jewish communities became spread out,” he explains.
-At this start of the Jewish diaspora, matchmakers were necessary in encouraging union and procreation in various communities, traveling across villages to set up ideal partners.
+At the start of the Jewish diaspora, matchmakers were necessary in encouraging union and procreation in various communities, traveling across villages to set up partners.

-And matchmakers might be just as indispensable today as they were in pre–Renaissance times.
-Tyler mentions the “Shidduchim Crisis” in the Orthodox faith, in which a younger marriage age for Jewish women and high birth rate has created a generation where there are more suitable females of marrying age than males.
+Matchmakers might be just as indispensable today as they were in pre–Renaissance times.
+Tyler mentions the present “Shidduchim Crisis” in the Orthodox faith, in which a young female marrying age coupled with a high birth rate has created a generation of more females than male suitors

 To tackle the topic of matchmaking across cultures, Tyler started out with a quest to speak to a secular matchmaker, an Indian matchmaker and then a Jewish matchmaker, but access became an issue and he decided to stay with the shadchan.
 In the documentary, he works with two different matchmakers of diverging styles, assisted by Amanda Prager who is working on the project as producer and director of photography.